lkoolik/SPIDER_Validation/README.md

 ---

 ### PCVI Transmission Efficiency Code
 The code in the `PCVI_Transmission_Efficiency` folder calculates the transmission efficiency and D<sub>50</sub> for the PCVI.
-The script assumes that the input data come from the [TSI Aerosol Instrument Manager (AIM) software](https://tsi.com/software/tsi-software-and-firmware-wizard/).
+The script assumes that the input data come from the [TSI Aerosol Instrument Manager (AIM) software](https://tsi.com/software/tsi-software-and-firmware-wizard/) recording from an Optical Particle Sizer.

 #### Requirements
 * MATLAB License